 Drexel Liberty Scholars Program

-Through the Liberty Scholars program, Drexel provides 50 recent Philadelphia high school graduates with a renewable scholarship award that covers 100 percent of tuition and fees.
-Additionally, the program fosters student success through a dedicated faculty or staff mentor, a learning community in which all scholars live during their first year, extracurricular and developmental programming, and active engagement with campus life.
+Now through the Liberty Scholars program, Drexel provides 65 recent high school graduates from across the nation with a renewable scholarship award that covers 100 percent of tuition and fees.
+Additionally, the program fosters student success through a dedicated faculty or staff mentor, a Living Learning Community in which all scholars live during their first two years, extracurricular and developmental programming, and active engagement with campus life.
+Looking ahead, we are striving to strengthen our commitment to diversity, inclusion, and social justice by cultivating the thought leaders and social justice advocates of tomorrow through the program's expanded eligibility criteria.

 Please note: The Liberty Scholars Scholarship, in combination with other financial aid, cannot exceed a student's cost of attendance.

-Applicants must be U.S. citizens or permanent residents, reside in the Philadelphia city limits, and come from economically disadvantaged backgrounds (Drexel uses the CSS Profile to determine the financial eligibility of applicants).
-City residents who are home-schooled will be reviewed on a case-by-case basis.
+Applicants must be U.S. citizens or permanent residents and have demonstrated financial need (Drexel uses the CSS Profile to determine the financial eligibility of applicants).
+Applicants who are home-schooled will be reviewed on a case-by-case basis.

 The scholarship is open to all first-year applicants in all majors as long as it is an on-campus, full-time, undergraduate program.